 College Prep Program

-Students may enter the program no later than the fall semester of the junior year of high school.
-Eligibility is determined by an interview, Music Theory/Appreciation exam, and a five-minute musical audition selection.
-To apply, contact Dr. Stephen Mattingly, Community Music Program Director at 852-5607.
+Students may enter the program no later than the fall semester of their junior year in high school.
+Eligibility is determined by an interview, music theory exam, and performance audition.

-Students will be required to perform in at least one Departmental Recital each semester.
-During the Senior Year, the student will perform a forty-five minute solo recital.
+College Prep Program students are required to perform in at least one Departmental Recital each semester.
+During the senior year in high school, each College Prep student will perform a forty-five minute solo recital.

 Students are required to perform in at least one ensemble per year.
 The Louisville Youth Orchestra, Floyd County Youth Orchestra, Louisville Youth Choir, high school band, orchestra, choral and similar programs fulfill the requirement.